rikard-sics/contiki-ng/examples/edhoc-tests/README.md

 An EDHOC Client and Server that demonstrate the EDHOC module based on IETF[draft-ietf-lake-edhoc-05] draft, running as RPL node and RPL border router respectively on both Zolertia REMote hardware platform and Cooja
 Simulator(`edhoc-tests-cooja.css `).

+# EDHOC Cooja test

+Run the test with `cooja --args="--no-gui edhoc-tests-cooja.csc"` in the contiker/contiki-ng Docker container.

 #EDHOC Client Example
 An EDHOC Client Example is provided at `examples/edhoc-tests/edhoc-test-client.c `.
 For the specific example the EDHOC Server IP must be selected on the project-conf file, its own Node Key Identity and, the EDHOC part as Initiator: